paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about [our Scuba Diver course](https://www.padi.com/courses/scuba-diver)

-If you would like to book our Scuba Diver course please [Contact Us](/contact)
+If you would like to book our Scuba Diver course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/SDC1.png,img/our-diving/SDC2.png,img/our-diving/SDC3.png" paddingTop="10px" >}}